 3.2 Conceptual Model

 Since this project is concerned with estimates of inpatient bed occupancy at the ward level, the minimum level of structural detail includes a network of wards (see Figure 2).
 Patient stays can be disaggregated into ward stay segments to parameterise each ward in the simulated network.
 However, modelling every ward which appears in the PA data is not considered sensible, as some wards rarely allow overnight stays, and hence have very little relevant data.
 On the other hand, omitting these wards would break the links in the ward network.
-A pragmatic approach is to aggregate information relating to the wards into one pseudo-ward in the simulation (referred to as ward Other) mean the population of interest is captured entirely, while modelling effort is reserved for wards which are individually significant.
+A pragmatic approach is to model wards that make up 90% of the average occupancy individually, and aggregate information relating to the remaining wards into one pseudo-ward in the simulation (referred to as ward Other).
+This means that the population of interest is captured entirely, while modelling effort is reserved for wards which are individually significant.

 Figure 2: The network of ten individually modelled wards forms a complete graph.